ans0nii/rock-paper-scissors/README.md

 -Once you press a button the computer will choose an option -This will all be displayed for you (Try it out if you wish!)
 -Try to beat the computer in a first to 3 match
 -Stuck or wanna play again?
-Hit F5
+Hit F5git push main